HUSTSeclab/qemu-kreit/README.md

 ## State

-Now the project is still in demo state, for reproducing please refer to xxx.
+Now the project is still in demo state, for reproducing please refer to [qnx-demo](kreit/docs/qnx-demo.md).
+Only qnx demo is valid now.